semaphoreci/papers/README.md

 Open the markdown file and check the following:

-- Add a title at the beginning.
+- Add a title and other [valid metadata](https://pandoc.org/MANUAL.html#metadata-variables) at the beginning.

+        ---
+        title: YOUR TITLE
+        author-meta: YOUR AUTHOR
+        subtitle: semaphoreci.com
+        rights:  Creative Commmons Attribution-NonCommercialNoDerivatives 4.0 International
+        language: en-US
+        ...

 - Adjust the size of the images: add `{ width=100% }` at the end of the line and tweak the width as needed.

         ![An image](./public/MY-AWESOME-PAPER/image1.png){ width=65% }

 - Check for long lines in code fences, you may need to split them to prevent clipping.
-- Fill in publication values in the footer.
-The strings starting with \__BUILD\_* are automatically expanded, leave them.
+- Fill in publication details in the footer.
+The strings starting with \__BUILD\_* are automatically expanded.

 ## Contributing